Macrometacorp/docs/docs/search/queries/scoring-functions.md

 ## BOOST()

-Override boost in the context of a search expression with a specified value, making it available for scorer functions.
+Boost modifies the importance of a specific search expression within a query.
 Default boost value is `1.0`.

 Syntax:

 `BOOST(expr, boost)`

-- `expr` (expression): any valid search expression
+- `expr` (expression): A valid search expression.
-- `boost` (number): numeric boost value
+- `boost` (number): Numberic boost value.

 ```js
 FOR doc IN viewName